 Students admitted to the University as Pre-Nursing must maintain good academic standing and a 3.0 GPA beginning with the first semester at WVU.
-If a student's GPA falls below 3.0, they will be placed on academic notice for one semester.
-If the student's GPA remains below 3.0 for a second semester, the student will be dismissed from Pre-Nursing and moved to the Health and Wellbeing major unless a different major is identified.
+If a student's GPA falls below 3.0, they will be placed on academic notice for two semesters.
+If the student's GPA remains below 3.0 after two semesters on academic notice, they will be dismissed from Pre-Nursing.